visvk/ioweyou-backend/README.md

 ------------
 1. Install dependencies `npm install`.
 2. Create `config.coffee` based on `config.coffee.dist`.
-3. Create database in PostgreSQL based on what you wrote into config file.
+3. Create database in MySQL based on what you wrote into config file.
 3. Run task that create tables in database `grunt migration:syncdb`.

 Dependencies
 ------------
-- PostgreSQL
+- Mysql
 - Redis